timjogorman/RicherEventDescription/guidelines.md

 only create a TLink to the most recently mentioned EVENT instance in the chain.
 As an example:

-\ex.
-Patient underwent *surgery* last week for colon polyps.
+- Patient underwent *surgery* last week for colon polyps.
 The *hemicolectomy* *removed* the lesions. \a.*hemicolectomy* CONTAINS-SUBEVENT *removed* \b{.} !*surgery* CONTAINS-SUBEVENT *removed* (do not create this TLink!)